 - Next, enter the model number of your Chromebook or select your laptop from the list and click on Continue.

 - After that, select your pen drive and click on Continue.

 - Next, click on Create now to create a recovery image.

-- Chromebook Recovery Utility will download the image file and flash it on your USB drive.
+- Chromebook Recovery Utility will download and flash the image file on your USB drive.

 - Once the download is completed, click on the done button.

 Part 2: Install Chrome OS Flex

 - Once the bootable pen drive is ready, put your computer into boot mode and boot using your Pendrive.

 - Then, you will see a CloudReady 2.0 screen.
 Click on the Get Started button.